zmievsa/cadwyn/docs/recipes.md

 Let's say that we had a nullable `middle_name` field but we decided that it does not make sense anymore and want to remove it now from both requests and responses.
 We can solve this with [internal body request schemas](./reference.md#internal-request-schemas).

 1. Remove `middle_name` field from `data.latest.users.User`
-2. Add a `data.unversioned.users.InternalUserCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
+2. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.

     ```python
     from pydantic import Field
     from ..latest.users import UserCreateRequest

-    class InternalUserCreateRequest(UserCreateRequest):
+    class UserInternalCreateRequest(UserCreateRequest):
         middle_name: str | None = Field(default=None)
     ```

-3. Replace `UserCreateRequest` in your routes with `Annotated[InternalUserCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:
+3. Replace `UserCreateRequest` in your routes with `Annotated[UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:

     ```python
     from data.latest.users import UserCreateRequest, UserResource